titoBouzout/dom-flair/readme.md

 - Maybe enforce style coupling: if an animation with transform is used, then will-change: transform; should be there
 - Maybe change pixels to em on the fly
+- \*-waterfall (should apply the same style too all immediate children)
+- \*-waterfall-deep (should apply the same style too all children)

 ## Authors